vishnukumarkvs/notes/Ostree.md

 Image based (full filesytem update)
 - can be tested exhausticvely
-- can be pwersafe with A/B config
+- can be pwersafe with A/B configurartion
+- high bandwidth

+Atomic
+- Only differrence is downloaded
+-